"Look! I have been standing at the door

 So why all the fuss?
 Why do people have such struggles over this?
 Because we have to make room for Him.
 We do like the feeling that we are in charge of our lives; we like saying, "I am captain of my ship;" we're proud of that.
 We say, "I can look after myself."
 We can't, actually.
 If we put off this decision, sooner or later, we're going to run up against a situation that's bigger than we are.
 It's inevitable - that's just the way life is.
 And instead of making a belated emergency call to Jesus when we're really in a bad way, isn't it much better to set up that "heavenly hot line" well in advance?

 Jesus wants us to have an ongoing relationship that takes us through all the rough and the smooth places in our lives.
 He wants to teach us what's truly important and worthwhile, and what isn't.

 "Do not be afraid.
 Open wide the doors for Christ."

 When someone becomes a Christian he becomes a brand new person inside.
 He is not the same any more.
 A new life has begun!

 II Corinthians 5:17 (TLB)

-But what benefits you gain when Jesus becomes your Guide!
-What confidence you have inside!
+But what benefits you gain when Jesus becomes your Guide.
+What confidence you start to gain inside.
 It no longer matters very much whether a situation you are facing is one you're familiar with or not.
 Because you know that you are not alone.
 Jesus is walking along beside you; He has helped others to overcome in your kind of situation before, many times.
 And He is Willing to help you.

 "Go into the whole world and proclaim the good news to all creation."